 Incoming school board member Carol Ely administered corporal punishment while she was an elementary school principal for 14 years.
 She said corporal punishment in schools worked, and she wants to bring it back.
 She saw firsthand that paddling was more effective than other forms of punishment, like suspension.

 “The return rate of children for corporal punishment has been almost zero,” she said.

 If the Marion County School Board brings the paddling initiative up for a vote this fall, Ely said it would only be used as a last resort with parent permission.

 Coming from someone who was definitely spanked as a child, my mom would have probably been a proponent of someone else paddling me if I truly deserved it.
 She wanted punishments doled out if I misbehaved so I would learn for the next time.
 However, my mom shudders today at the thought and memories of spanking me and my siblings and she can’t fathom anyone (including me) spanking or paddling my children.

-It's easy to say "times have changed."
+It’s easy to say “times have changed.”
 But to really explain what goes behind this change is way more complex.
-So to answer whether or not paddling could be effective or widely accepted as a form of punishment could easily make up one of the most complicated and heated debates.
+So to answer whether or not corporal punishment in schools could be effective or widely accepted as a form of punishment could easily make up one of the most complicated and heated debates.